maharshipandya3006/MediBot/README.md

 app_port: 7860
 ---

-# MediBot: RAG Based Medical Reference Assistant
+# 🩺 MediBot: RAG-Based Medical Reference Assistant

-MediBot is a Retrieval Augmented Generation (RAG) based medical reference assistant.
+MediBot is a Retrieval-Augmented Generation (RAG) based medical reference assistant.
 Instead of relying only on a language model's general memory, MediBot retrieves relevant passages from a curated medical knowledge base, injects that retrieved context into the model prompt, and generates a clean educational